vnt-github/cs238p/lectures/4_calling_conventions.md

     - How to return values?
         - on th stack?
         - on the registers?
+    - How to maintain local variables?
+    - caller vs calee saved: How to registers values maintained in between calls.
 - conventions differ from compiler.
     - 99% of compilers using the below.
         - cdecl on 32 bit.